galeraga/3D-semantic-parsing/README.md

 #### Sliding windows for segmentation

-To train room segmentation, we divide each room into sections of specific dimensions, and output only the points inside said section separately from the others.
+To train, validate and test room segmentation, we divide each room into sections of specific dimensions, and output only the points inside said section separately from the others.

 ![image](https://user-images.githubusercontent.com/104381341/178322824-590e4aa2-8962-4298-babe-0069f76de9b1.png)